 • Coordinating care services, such as medication management, pain control, and assistance with activities of daily living.
 This may include providing medications, treatments, or therapies to relieve pain and other symptoms, such as nausea, dyspnea, or anxiety.
 It may also include helping the patient with personal hygiene, mobility, nutrition, or hydration.
 You should ensure that the care services are consistent, effective, and safe.

-• Establishing a comprehensive plan for emotional and psychosocial support, addressing patients' fears, anxieties, and spiritual needs.
-This may include counseling, education, or referrals to the patient and their family, as well as facilitating communication and conflict resolution.
-It may also include respecting and supporting the patient's spiritual beliefs and practices or involving chaplains, clergy, or other spiritual care providers if needed.
+• Establishing a comprehensive plan for emotional and psychosocial support, addressing patients’ fears, anxieties, and spiritual needs.
+This may include counseling, education, or referrals to the patient and their family and facilitating communication and conflict resolution.
+It may also include respecting and supporting the patient’s spiritual beliefs and practices or involving chaplains, clergy, or other spiritual care providers if needed.

 • Preparing patients and families for dying, discussing advance care planning, and exploring end-of-life wishes.
 This may include educating the patient and their family about the signs and stages of dying and what to expect.
 It may also include discussing the patient’s preferences for resuscitation, life support, organ donation, or autopsy and documenting them in an advance directive.
 It may also include honoring the patient’s wishes for the place, time, and manner of death, such as hospice, home, or hospital.